Saint of the Day for February 1

 Ansgar’s biographers remark that he was an extraordinary preacher, a humble and ascetical priest.
 He was devoted to the poor and the sick, imitating the Lord in washing their feet and waiting on them at table.
 He died peacefully at Bremen, Germany, without achieving his wish to be a martyr.

 Sweden became pagan again after his death, and remained so until the coming of missionaries two centuries later.
-St. Ansgar shares his liturgical feast day with St. Blase on February 3.
+St. Ansgar shares the celebration of his liturgical feast with St. Blase on February 3.

 History records what people do, rather than what they are.
 Yet the courage and perseverance of men and women like Ansgar can only come from a solid base of union with the original courageous and persevering Missionary.
 Ansgar’s life is another reminder that God writes straight with crooked lines.
 Christ takes care of the effects of the apostolate in his own way; he is first concerned about the purity of the apostles themselves.